Aliyas-22/10WeeksOfAWS/week-05/submissions/Shaikh-Aliya/Day-9/README.md

 Purpose:

-The workload increased CPU utilization above the configured threshold, triggering the Auto Scaling policy.
+The workload increased CPU utilization above the configured threshold, allowing CloudWatch to trigger the scaling policy.

 ### Screenshot